ftuyama/cracking-the-tech-interview/ruby/silly_questions.md

 - include mixes in specified module methods as instance methods in the target class
 - extend mixes in specified module methods as class methods in the target class

+## Inline Fibonacci sequence

+(1..20).inject( [0, 1] ) { | fib | fib << fib.last(2).inject(:+) }

+## Explain how & works

+When a parameter is passed with & in front of it (indicating that is it to be used as a block), Ruby will call to_proc on it in an attempt to make it usable as a block.
+Symbol#to_proc quite handily returns a Proc that will invoke the method of the corresponding name on whatever is passed to it, thus enabling our little shorthand trick to work.